aI-lab-glider/nurse-scheduling-solver/README.md

  - a user for backend on the server (0.5h)
  - new constraint (2h):
     - check nurse presence during the day
-    - differentiation between nurses and other workers (addtition in schedule data)
+    - differentiation between nurses and other workers (addition in schedule data)
     - a lacking nurse 40 points each
  - scoring module improvement (3h):
     - renamed module and file (score -> scoring)